 A multimedia primer to 15 genetic disorders, created by Cold Spring Harbor Laboratory’s Dolan DNA Learning Center.
 Animations focus on inheritance patterns and diagnosis and treatment; videos explore individual stories, families and experiences of the disorders.

 A multimedia exploration of the molecular basis of cancer, created by Cold Spring Harbor Laboratory’s Dolan DNA Learning Center.
-The ‘Diagnosis & Treatment’ section includes explanations of pharmacogenetics and targeted therapies, which are both approaches in personalised medicine.
+The ‘Diagnosis & Treatment’ section includes explanations of pharmacogenetics and targeted therapies.
 In this site, animations are integrated with videos of leading researchers.

 History of molecular biology, genetics and genomics